-- Loans given to related parties are repayable on demand.
-These loans carry interest @ 11.15%. Ь) - c) The loans have been utilised by the Manappuram Home Finance Limited for lending Home Loan and meeting the working capital requirements. - Manappuram Home Finance Limited has used the loan for meeting the working capital requirements. d) - e) The remuneration to the key managerial personnel does not include the provisions made for gratuity and leave benefits, as they are determined on an actuarial basis for the company as a whole.
+- a) Related parties have been identified on the basis of the declaration received by the management and other records available. - b) Loans given to related parties are repayable on demand.
+These loans carry interest @ 11.15%. - c) The loans have been utilised by the Manappuram Home Finance Limited for lending Home Loan and meeting the working capital requirements. - d) Manappuram Home Finance Limited has used the loan for meeting the working capital requirements. - e) The remuneration to the key managerial personnel does not include the provisions made for gratuity and leave benefits, as they are determined on an actuarial basis for the company as a whole.